-To find out more about Medicaid and its programs, contact the Illinois Department of Healthcare and Family Services, OR the Missouri HealthNet Division Department of Social Services.
+To find out more about Medicaid and its programs, contact the Illinois Department of Healthcare and Family Services.

-Method Illinois Department of Healthcare and Family Services (Illinois's Medicaid Program) - Contact Information CALL 1-866-329-4701 Hours of operation are 8:30 am to 7 pm Monday through Friday TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-WRITE Illinois Department of Healthcare and Family Services PO Box 92050 Elk Grove, IL 60009-2050 WEBSITE www.illinois.gov/hfs/
+Method Illinois's Medicaid Program - Contact Information CALL 1 (866) 329-4701 (toll-free) Available 8:30 a.m. - 7 p.m., Monday - Friday.
+TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE Illinois Department of Healthcare and Family Services P.O.
+Box 92050 Elk Grove, IL 60009 WEBSITE www.illinois.gov/hfs/